valhuber/python-rules/README.md

    - **Stored Aggregates** - a good choice when data volumes are large, and / or chain, since the application can **adjust** (make a 1 row update) the aggregate based on the *delta* of the children.
-Imagine, for example, a customer might have thousands of Orders, each with thousands of OrderDetails.

 This design decision can dominate application coding.
 It's nefarious, since data volumes may not be known whn coding begins.
 (Ideally, this can be a "late binding" decision, like a sql index.)

-In this example, we use the **Stored Aggregate** approach, in order to investigate multi-table update logic chaining, where updates to 1 row trigger updates to others rows, which further chain to still more rows.
+The logic engine uses the **Stored Aggregate** approach.
+This optimizes multi-table update logic chaining, where updates to 1 row trigger updates to other rows, which further chain to still more rows.

 Here, the stored aggregates are `Customer.Balance`, and `Order.AmountTotal` (a *chained* aggregate).
+Consider the **ship / unship order** example:
+* if `ShippedDate` *is not* altered, nothing is dependent on that, so the rule is **pruned** from the logic execution.
+The logic engine issues a 1-row update to the Order

+* if `ShippedDate` *is* altered, the logic engine **adjusts** the `Customer.Balance` with a 1 row update.
+  * Contrast this to approaches in other systems where the balance is recomputed with expensive aggregate queries over *all* the customers' orders, and *all* their OrderDetails.

+  *   Imagine, for example, a customer might have thousands of Orders, each with thousands of OrderDetails.

 ##### State Transition Logic (old values)
 Logic often depends on the old and new state of a row.